Pass at least 100 MCs of PL or PL-recognised modules, which include the following:

 PH2201, PH2241 or PH3201 can be double-counted to fulfil requirements for students who are majoring in both Psychology and Philosophy, or who are doing a major-minor in Psychology and Philosophy.

-To declare an Honours track, students must have completed 110 MCs, including 60 MCs in the Major, with a CAP of 3.50 and above.
+To declare an Honours track, students must have completed the following: Cohort 2011 and before: Completed 110 MCs, including 60 MCs in the Major, with a CAP of 3.50 and above.
+Cohort 2012 onwards: Completed at least 110 MCs, including 60 MCs in the Major, with a CAP of 3.20 and above.

 Honours Thesis/Project (15 MCs) is optional.

-To qualify for the Honours Thesis/ Project (15 MCs), students must be on the Honours Track.
-In order to obtain First Class Honours, students must achieve a CAP of 4.50 or higher AND at least an 'A-' in the Honours Thesis/Project
+To qualify for the Honours Thesis/Project (15 MCs), students must be on the Honours Track.
+In order to obtain First Class Honours/Honours (Highest Distinction), students must achieve the following: Cohort 2011 and before: A CAP of 4.50 or higher AND at least an 'A-' in PL4401 Honours Thesis.
+Cohort 2012 onwards: A CAP of 4.50 or higher AND read and passed PL4401 Honours Thesis.

 Students who do not attempt the Honours Thesis/Project will read level-4000 or higher PL modules to fulfil the Honours Requirements.

-All level-4000 modules carry a general prerequisite of having completed 80 MCs, including 28 MCs in the Major, with a minimum CAP of 3.50 OR being on the Honours Track (some level-4000 modules may have different pre-requisites).
+All level-4000 modules carry the following general prerequisites: Cohort 2011 and before: Completed 80 MCs, including 28 MCs in the Major, with a minimum CAP of 3.50 OR being on the Honours Track (some level-4000 modules may have different pre-requisites).
+Cohort 2012 onwards: Completed 80 MCs, including 28 MCs in the Major, with a minimum CAP of 3.20 OR being on the Honours Track (some level-4000 modules may have different pre-requisites).

 For students who are attempting the Honours Thesis, the onus is on the students to secure a supervisor who would supervise them on the Honours Thesis.
 Students should settle on a topic as soon as possible and speak to the supervisors early, as staff are able to supervise only a limited number of theses.
 Students who are late may end up not working with the supervisor of their choice and have to settle on a different topic.